CineMonApp/docs.cinemonapp.github.io/content/docs/platform-considerations.md

 CineMon for {{< mac >}} and CineMon for {{< ipad >}} share the exact same toolset and functionality.
 However, there are some minor UI differences to optimize the user experience for each platform.

-For instance, the Mac supports a wider variety of monitor sizes and resolutions, more hardware accessories (such as the Blackmagic UltraStudio/Decklink line), and is very mouse centric.
-While the iPad UI is more optimized for touch.
+For instance, the Mac supports a wider variety of monitor sizes and resolutions, more hardware accessories (such as the Blackmagic UltraStudio/Decklink line), and is mouse centric.
+While the iPad UI is optimized for touch.

 However, iOS 26/macOS 26 (Tahoe) has minimized these differences.
-The iOS 26 version of CineMon supports keyboard shortcuts and a resizable window.
+The iOS 26 version of CineMon supports a main menu and keyboard shortcuts.

 ## Cross-Platform Compatibility